Underneath her cool exterior lies a completely different woman.

 Sorry to barge in.
 Remember you said your life was total shit and couldn’t possibly get worse?
 The sheriff is here with a county crew—he says he has to bulldoze your shack.

 We’ve already shared Robert McGinnis covers twice this month, but since it’s in the charter of pretty much every pulp website to feature him constantly, here’s another contribution—Deadly Welcome, written by John D. MacDonald, 1959, for Dell Publishing.
 Probably a substantial proportion of you have read this, but if not, it deals with a government employee sent by the Defense Department back to his home town, the fictional Ramona Beach, Florida, to locate a missing government scientist.
-Top marks.
+We'll get into what we think about MacDonald's writing at a later date.
+Not that our opinion matters, but we have to fill up these posts somehow.

 Okay, we’re ready to go.
 Um, anytime lazybones.
 Helloooo.
 Geez, it’s like he doesn’t even hear us.